UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_3/Part1.md

+Here's an improved version with slight rephrasing, added context, and a few stylistic tweaks for clarity and flow.

+---

 # Part 1: Static Arrays Extended

 ## Recall

-An **array** is a collection of elements of the same type placed in contiguous memory locations.
-Arrays are fundamental in C++ and are widely used in competitive programming for their simplicity and efficiency.
+An **array** is a collection of elements of the same type stored in contiguous memory locations.
+Arrays are fundamental in C++ and are widely used in competitive programming due to their simplicity and efficiency.

 ### One-Dimensional Arrays

-A one-dimensional array represents a list of elements.
+A one-dimensional array represents a sequence or list of elements.

 ```cpp
 int arr[5]; // Declares an array of 5 integers